jpalanco/awersome-aspm/README.md

   - Attend conferences like Black Hat, DefCon, and OWASP AppSec.

 - **Research & Blogs**
-  - Wired, Lifewire, and eSecurity Planet offer articles on emerging trends in appsec, ASPM, and software supply chain security.
+  - Wired, Lifewire, and eSecurity Planet offer articles on emerging trends in appsec, ASPM, and supply chain security.

+---

+This enriched document aims to bridge traditional application security with the broader challenges of securing the software supply chain.
+By integrating ASPM tools with supply chain transparency and vulnerability management, organizations can build a holistic, resilient security posture from development to deployment.

+Enjoy exploring and leveraging these resources to enhance your security strategy!